makepanic/node-objstore/README.md

 - Benchmark
 - ES6 Map/Proxy

-##features

-- find value via key
-- store value via key
-- set expiration time for values
-- limit number of stored values

 ##How

-`Objcache` uses an object to store values under a given key.
+`objstore` uses an object to store values under a given key.
 The stored value is wrapped in an object that contains a timestamp, an interval id and a the value.

 To avoid too many stored objects there is an option to limit the amount of stored values.
 If the limit is reached or the `free` method is called, the oldest values are removed from the storage.